Texas Persimmon

 Also known as Texas Persimmon, Mexican Persimmon, Black Persimmon, Chapote, Chapote Prieto

-Diospyros texana, or Texas Persimmon, is a shrub or small tree that usually has tough wood and multiple trunks.
-It typically grows 10-15 feet tall but can reach up to 35 feet in the southern parts of its range.
-The tree is commonly found in brushy areas on level uplands, stony hillsides, and lower slopes from Houston and Bryan, Texas, in the east, west to Big Bend in west Texas, and south to Nuevo Leon in northeastern Mexico.
-It is widespread in central and south Texas.
+Diospyros texana, popularly known as Texas Persimmon, is a delightful shrub or small tree with sturdy wood and a charming multiple-trunk setup.
+Typically, it reaches heights of 10 to 15 feet, but in the southern regions, it can stretch up to 35 feet!
+You’ll often find this lovely tree flourishing in brushy areas, on gentle uplands, rocky hillsides, and lower slopes, extending from Houston and Bryan in the east, all the way west to Big Bend, and south to Nuevo Leon in northeastern Mexico.
+It’s quite a sight in central and south Texas, where it grows abundantly.

-The bark is light gray to white, smooth, thin, peeling in rectangular flakes on some trunks to expose a pinkish layer beneath.
-The leaves are up to 2 inches long, but most are about half this length, with smooth, rolled-down margins and a slightly notched or rounded tip tapering to the base.
-The flowers are shaped, whitish, about 3/8 inch wide, and arranged singly or in small clusters among the new leaves.
-The male and female flowers appear on separate plants in March and April.
-The fruit is fleshy, round, up to 1 inch in diameter, black, and sweet when ripe, ripening from late July into September.
+The bark of the Texas Persimmon is a lovely light gray to white shade, smooth yet thin, often peeling into charming rectangular flakes revealing a beautiful pinkish layer underneath.
+Its leaves can grow up to 2 inches long, though most are around half that size, featuring smooth edges and a slightly notched or rounded tip that tapers gracefully at the base.
+The flowers are dainty and whitish, measuring about 3/8 inch across, and appear singly or in small clusters among fresh new leaves.
+In March and April, you’ll spot the male and female flowers gracing separate plants, adding a sweet touch to the landscape.
+The fruit, which is fleshy and round, can reach up to 1 inch in diameter, turning a lovely black and sweet when ripe, with harvesting time spanning from late July to September.

-This small tree has a beautiful shape and is valued primarily for its striking trunk and branches, which are smooth, pale greyish white or whitish grey, peeling off to reveal subtle greys, whites, and pinks beneath.
-The fruits, borne on female trees, are edible once soft, with a flavor likened to prunes, and are favorites of many birds and mammals.
-It is highly drought-tolerant and disease-resistant and is ideal for small spaces in full sun.
+This small tree boasts a gorgeous shape, treasured mainly for its striking trunk and branches, which display a smooth, pale grayish-white or whitish-gray exterior, peeling away to reveal subtle greys, whites, and pinks hiding underneath.
+The edible fruits from the female trees become soft and carry a flavor reminiscent of prunes, making them a favorite among many birds and mammals.
+Plus, it’s incredibly drought-tolerant and disease-resistant, perfect for cozy spaces basking in full sun.

-The tree is usually deciduous North of the Rio Grande Valley, where winters are cold.
-From the Rio Grande Valley southward, it is semi-deciduous to evergreen, losing its leaves all at once in early spring like live oaks, with no period of bareness.
-The heartwood, found only in massive trunks, is black, like the related ebony (Diospyros ebenum), while the sapwood is clear yellow.
+The tree is generally deciduous in the areas north of the Rio Grande Valley, especially where winters can get chilly.
+However, from this valley southward, it becomes semi-deciduous to evergreen, shedding its leaves all at once in early spring, just like live oaks, without leaving a bare period.
+The heartwood, which you’ll find only in larger trunks, reveals a striking black color similar to its ebony relative (Diospyros ebenum), while the sapwood maintains a lovely clear yellow shade.

 BONAP MAP